A finitely presented ${E}_{\infty}$-prop II: cellular context: Introduction

 \section{Introduction}

 This is the second of two papers that, with the exception of section 5.3., can be read independently.
-In the first \cite{medina2018algebraic}, we work over the category of differential graded modules.
+In the first \cite{medina2020prop1}, we work over the category of differential graded modules.
 In this one, we do so over the category of \mbox{$\CW$-complexes} and \mbox{$\CW$-maps}.

 A purposeful construction of model for the $E_\infty$-operad is central in most contexts where commutativity up to coherent homotopies plays a role.
-No model of the $E_\infty$-operad can be described in terms of finitely many generating cells and relations.
-However, passing to a more general setting with multiple inputs and outputs allows to finitely present props whose associated operad is a model for the $E_\infty$-operad.
-We do this for the first time in this note introducing three such props with quotient morphisms relating them
+No model for the $E_\infty$-operad can be described in terms of finitely many generating cells and relations.
+However, as demonstrated in this work, passing to a more general setting with multiple inputs and outputs allows to finitely present props whose associated operad is a model for the $E_\infty$-operad.

-We use $\tilde{\S}$ to provide the interval with an $E_\infty$-bialgebra structure and derive from it natural $E_\infty$-coalgebra structures on the geometric realization of simplicial sets.
-We use $\S$ to relate the cellular and algebraic contexts and to define $\MS$.
-We show $\MS$ to be isomorphic to an Arc Surface prop \cite{kaufmann03arc} and, since its cellular chains define an algebraic prop whose associated operad is isomorphic up to signs to the Surjection Operad \cite{mcclure2003multivariable, berger2004combinatorial}, we establishes a conjecture made by Kaufmann in section 4.4. of \cite{kaufmann09dimension}.

-Additionally, we describe how the Barratt-Eccles and Surjection coalgebra structures defined in \cite{berger2004combinatorial} and \cite{mcclure2003multivariable} follow, up to signs, from the $E_\infty$-bialgebra structure structure on the interval.

-Given the concise graphical language it provides, the combinatorial formulation we present in this paper is of independent interest.
-Furthermore, we note that the coproduct we use corresponds, in a string topology interpretation \cite{tradler07string, kaufmann08frobenious}, to a degree 0 coproduct \cite{kaufmann2018detailed}.
-This is to be distinguished from the degree 1 coproduct that is more widely known as the Goresky-Hingston product \cite{goresky09loop, kaufmann2018detailed}.
-Here we show that the \mbox{degree 0} coproduct has its own importance as it is the key ingredient to realizing the $E_\infty$-structure.